Enjuu/docs/website-docs/en/lolibot.md

 ### Admin commands
 - `!system restart` - Restart the server.
 Everyone will be disconnected and reconnected automatically
 - `!system status` - Show server status
-- `!system reload` - Reload bancho settings (the one that are editable from RAP)
+- `!system reload` - Reload bancho settings (the one that are editable from EAP)
 - `!system maintenance on/off` - Turn on/off bancho maintenance mode
 - `!moderated on/off` - Turn on/off moderated mode for the current channel
 - `!silence <username> <count> <unit (s/m/h/d)> <reason>` - Silence a user